kivanc57/R_exam_project/README.md

 ![Scatterplot of Azul_Beach_Club/Mirror_Bali](/screenshots/scatterplot.png?raw=true)

 ## Conclusions
-The application of these analytical methods is highly beneficial for any type of data analysis.
-We conducted a step-by-step analysis, first focusing on individual features and then on the dataset as a whole.
-We identified key statistical indices and concluded the report with a detailed cluster analysis.
+Applying these analytical methods has proven highly beneficial for comprehensive data analysis.
+We conducted a step-by-step evaluation, starting with individual features and progressing to a holistic view of the dataset.
+Key statistical indices were identified, and the report culminates in a detailed cluster analysis.

 * More comprehensive report is avalable in the project folder within `report.docx`.